Battle Space Environment: Our Approach to Educating Our Masters and Doctors Students

 Acoustical oceanography thrusts include the quantification of the physics, coherence, variability and predictability of sound propagation in littoral regions (e.g., South China and Philippine Seas) and the development and applications of acoustical remote sensing techniques to monitor the ocean’s physical properties and marine mammal activities.

 Welcome to the Department of Oceanography.
 Our mission of research and education is fueled by the intellectual vitality and contributions of our faculty.
-Our high quality instruction and viable research program well prepare our students on Decision Superiority through Battlespace on Demand.
+Our high quality instruction and viable research program well prepare our students on Decision Superiority through Battlespace Environment.

 Peter C. Chu, OC Chair